 - Allows you to time any email releases to other digital marketing efforts.

 Your content pages should make it easy for users to sign up for your email updates.
-Require them to confirm their choice to sign up before adding them to your scheduled email blasts.
+Confirm their choice to sign up before adding them to your scheduled email blasts.

 Design your emails to provide fresh updates.
 There’s no point in sending out the same information over and over again.
 That causes people to get tired of your emails and unsubscribe from your lists.